chark/scriptable-events/.github/CONTRIBUTING.md

 When doing so, make sure to:
 - Follow similar code style which is used in other scripts.
-- Add tests cases under [ScriptableEventAttributeTestSource](../Packages/com.chark.scriptable-events/Tests/Editor/ScriptableEventAttributeTestSource.cs) and [ScriptableEventTestSource](../Packages/com.chark.scriptable-events/Tests/Runtime/ScriptableEventTestSource.cs) when adding new event types.
+- Add test cases under [ScriptableEventAttributeTestSource](../Packages/com.chark.scriptable-events/Tests/Editor/ScriptableEventAttributeTestSource.cs) and [ScriptableEventTestSource](../Packages/com.chark.scriptable-events/Tests/Runtime/ScriptableEventTestSource.cs) when adding new event types.
 - Add tests for additional features, for example how [SimpleScriptableEventTest](../Packages/com.chark.scriptable-events/Tests/Runtime/SimpleScriptableEventTest.cs) does it for an additional method that is not covered in [ScriptableEventTest](../Packages/com.chark.scriptable-events/Tests/Runtime/ScriptableEventTest.cs).